“You are completely at peace.”

 The next morning I was visited by the man who was in the car right behind me and saw the whole thing.
 It turned out that he was a physical therapist at the trauma hospital where I was taken and, when I told him about the voice I heard just before the crash, he said that my temporary paralysis likely saved my life.
 Not too many people survive high speed head-on collisions but I was in a minivan and the other driver was in a compact car, so that weighed heavily in my favor.

 I spent the next six months regaining the use of my right arm and trying to teach my knees how to bend normally.
-It would take a full two years, however, before my left leg remembered what it was supposed to do and its ongoing pain after that was what led me to acupuncture and my subsequent introduction to energy medicine.
+It would take a full year, however, before my left leg remembered what it was supposed to do and its ongoing pain after that was what led me to acupuncture and my subsequent introduction to energy medicine.
 I realized that the Divine Intervention that had probably saved my life had given me an obligation to learn why I had been saved.
 Five years after my accident, I learned about Reiki energy and began my energy healing journey to help others heal.
-It is now my vocation to help others and I have learned that it is possible to achieve personal peace by helping others to achieve it.
+It is now my mission in life to help others and I have learned that it is possible to achieve personal peace by helping others to achieve it.